StanJulia/Stan.jl/docs/src/INTRO.md

 ## StanJulia overview

 Stan.jl is part of the [StanJulia Github organization](https://github.com/StanJulia) set of packages.

-Stan.jl is primary option in StanJulia to capture draws from a Stan language program.
-The use of the component packages in StanJulia is illustrated in Stan.jl and [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).
+Stan.jl is the primary option in StanJulia to capture draws from a Stan language program.
+The use of component packages in StanJulia, e.g. StanSample.jl and StanOptimize.jl, is illustrated in Stan.jl and in a much broader context in [StatisticalRethinking.jl](https://github.com/StatisticalRethinkingJulia/StatisticalRethinking.jl).

-The other option is *CmdStan*, which is the older approach and is currently in maintenance mode.
+The other option to capture draws from a Stan language program in StanJulia is *CmdStan*, which is the older approach and is currently in maintenance mode.

-New features are added to Stan.jl and supporting packages.
+New features will be added to Stan.jl and supporting component packages.

 These are not the only options to sample using Stan from Julia.
 Valid other options are PyCall.jl/PyStan and StanRun.jl.
+In addition, Julia provides other, pure Julia, options such as DynamicHMC.jl, Turing.jl and Mamba.jl.

-On a very high level, a typical workflow for using CmdStan.jl looks like:
+On a very high level, a typical workflow for using Stan.jl looks like:

 ```
 using Stan